MathieuSchaff/SportSee/README.md

 - Fork the repository [BACKEND](https://github.com/OpenClassrooms-Student-Center/P9-front-end-dashboard)
 - Clone it on your computer.
-- The `npm install` command will allow you to install the dependencies.
-- The `npm run dev` command will allow you to run the micro API.

-##### 2.3 Launching the project

-- Fork the repository of the backend
 - Clone it on your computer.
 - The `yarn` command will allow you to install the dependencies.
 - The `yarn dev` command will allow you to run the micro API.